qdraw/starsky/starsky/starsky/readme_api.md

 ## Thumbnail
 To get an thumbnail of the image, the thumbnail is 1000px width.
 - The querystring after `Thumbnail/` is used for the base32 hash of the orginal image
+- This endpoint supports only 1 file per request

 Endpoint: `/starsky/Api/Thumbnail/LNPE227BMTFMQWMIN7BE4X5ZOU`
 ```json